 (below steps have been performed using XCode 10.0 and iOS SDK 3.0, here is the XCode project reference created using SAP Cloud Platform SDK for iOS Assistant)

 - Let’s setup Translation Hub account in Assistant Tool:

 Here, you need to provide Base URL of Translation Hub.
 (Since release of SDK 2.0 SP01, you only need base URL in order to connect to SAP Cloud Platform translation hub service from SDK assistant)

-3. You should be able to see this screen, select Language(s) you want to add translation for in your Xcode project (these list of languages/options coming directly from Translation Hub)
+6. Select Language(s) you want to add translation for in your Xcode project (these list of languages/options coming directly from Translation Hub)